About Brains: The Mind as Matter

 Since prehistoric times, people have attempted to intervene beneath the skull to relieve ailments or to release evil spirits from the head.

 Brains demonstrated that some of the historical instruments and techniques for accessing the brain are fundamentally similar to modern day science.
 What distinguishes today's neurosurgery is the scanning imagery used to guide the surgeon and minimise damage.

 Historically, biologists sought the brains of humans and other species for comparative study, and often without consent.

-Brains explores this practise in the context of an ageing society, and how scientists are encouraging people to pledge their brains for research in the hope of finding cures for neurodegenerative diseases.
+Brains explored this practise in the context of an ageing society, and showed how scientists are encouraging people to pledge their brains for research in the hope of finding cures for neurodegenerative diseases.

 Find it in MOSI at: